 God Changes Abram’s Name And Anatomy

-God made a great promise to Abram was based on his character.
-“I am God Almighty,” the Lord specifically said.
+God’s great promise to Abram was based on his character.
+“I am God Almighty,” said the Lord.
 “Almighty” is the first mention of the Hebrew word “Shaddai,” which also means, “Most Powerful.”

 The word “Almighty” will appear in some of the most important moments of Old Testament history.

 Job will strongly appeal to his friends that he did nothing wrong but was harmed by the “Almighty.”
 At the end of the book, Job finds out how mighty the almighty is.

 Abram’s grandson Jacob will also undergo a name change, and he too will hear,“I am the Lord God Almighty (Shaddai).”